UNCLASSIFIED (U)

 9 FAM 201.1-6(C) (U) Transit Without a Visa and/or Passport

 a.
 (U) Conditions for Admission of Noncitizens under Direct-Transit Waiver: INA 212(d)(4)(C) provides that either or both of the requirements of 212(a)(7)(B)(i) may be waived by the Attorney General and the Secretary of State acting jointly in the case of noncitizens proceeding in immediate and continuous transit through the United States under contracts authorized in INA 233(c).
-The Transit Without Visa (TWOV) Program, however, was been suspended in 2003 until further notice.
+The Transit Without Visa (TWOV) Program, however, was suspended in 2003 until further notice.

 b.
 (U) Signatory Transportation Lines: See 9 FAM 201.1-4(E) above for a list of carriers which have contracts, including bonding agreements, with the Attorney General pursuant to INA 233(c) regarding noncitizens who are being transported in immediate and continuous transit through the United States.